sidr-champlain/Final-Project-SYS265/README.md

 You and your team are going to build a medium-sized enterprise from scratch for a client over a period of some weeks.
 Your team will demonstrate your integration efforts to a client manager as part of user acceptance testing in a series of milestones.

+Milestones:

+Milestone 1
+- Routing works (systems can talk to one another and route to the internet)
+- Domain Users are created
+- Domain Joined ws1, ws2
+- Redundant ADDS (this means that either can be down and that domain services are still provided)
+- Documentation Updated

+Milestone 2
+- Redundant Linux DHCP works
+- Ansible Controller and nodes are configured
+- Util is domain joined
+- MT02 configured
+- cumentation Updated

 | All Project VMs | LAN IP | Description |